 - Brown the chicken in an oven-proof skillet.

 - Remove it while you create the sauce with garlic, wine, broth, sun-dried tomatoes, artichokes and herbs.

-- Put the chicken back in the same pot and bake it in the oven.
+- Add the chicken back into the same pan with the sauce, then bake it in the oven.

 - Add some cheese and pop it back in the oven to melt.

 Sun-dried tomatoes.
 If you like, you can drain the tomatoes and save the oil.
 Brown the chicken in this oil, instead of olive oil.
 A real flavour burst!
 Be sure to slice the tomatoes into thin strips before adding them to the pan.

 Artichokes.
 Marinated artichoke hearts usually come quartered.
 Leave them this size, so they don't get "lost" in the sauce.

 Garlic.
 This recipe calls for 4 - 6 cloves of garlic.
 The number you use will depend on their size.
 Often home-grown garlic cloves are much larger than store-bought.

 Yes, if you don't have oil-packed sun-dried tomatoes, soak an equal amount of dried tomatoes in water until softened, drain, then slice and add to the pan.